 Gaming also builds community, since many games ask you to rely on others in order to win.

 Furthermore, if you have children, playing video games together can serve as a wonderful chance for you to bond.
 A double win, really.
+You might even be gaming in a massage chair for an especially rewarding time!

 4. Cycling is another way to try something new